California Rental Laws – An Overview of Landlord Tenant Rights

 • Enforce the terms of the lease or rental agreement

-• Evict a tenant for violating the terms of the agreement, such as nonpayment of rent.
+• Evict a California tenant for violating the terms of the agreement, such as nonpayment of rent.

 • Require tenants to pay a security deposit upon signing the rental agreement.